SillyFreak/typst-crudo/docs/manual.typ

 For explanatory texts it is often useful to develop a code snippet in multiple steps, where early code is later replaced by a more capable version.
 #footnote[
-  In particular, this feature is inspired by _Crafting Interpreters_ by Robert Nystrom.
+  In particular, this feature is inspired by #link("http://www.craftinginterpreters.com/")[_Crafting Interpreters_ by Robert Nystrom].
-  For example, in #link("http://www.craftinginterpreters.com/statements-and-state.html#executing-statements")["Executing statements"] right at the end, the `interpreter.interpret(statements);` line is inserted.
+  For example, in #link("http://www.craftinginterpreters.com/statements-and-state.html#executing-statements")["Executing statements"] right at the end, the `interpreter.interpret(statements);` line replaces a previous one.
   In the #link("https://github.com/munificent/craftinginterpreters/blob/4a840f70f69c6ddd17cfef4f6964f8e1bcd8c3d4/java/com/craftinginterpreters/lox/Lox.java#L100-L105")[accompanying source code on Github], you can see how both the old and new source code is modelled using history-aware regions.
 ]
 Using the region feature shown above for that can quickly get out of hand.